-VOCAL’s software libraries fully support the Session Description Protocol as defined by RFC 8866 (originally RFC 2327 and then RFC 4566) as well as the SDP offer/answer model as defined by RFC 3264 and RFC 8843.
+VOCAL’s software libraries fully support the Session Description Protocol, or SDP, as defined by RFC 8866 (originally RFC 2327 and then RFC 4566) as well as the SDP offer/answer model as defined by RFC 3264 and RFC 8843.
 SDP can be used as a standalone module, or as part of a larger library package, such as VOCAL’s Session Initiation Protocol (SIP) or Voice/Video/Modem/Fax/Radio over IP libraries.

 The Session Description Protocol was designed for the purpose of describing media sessions.
 Typically SDP is not a standalone protocol, but rather is used by other signaling protocols such as SIP, RTSP, or MGCP to exchange media information during session setup.
 For a typical call setup using SIP, the SDP would be used to describe a number of parameters.
 Some of these parameters may include but are not limited to: an IP address and port at which the user would like the media to be sent, the type of media, and a list of supported codecs for a particular type of media.